nextgis/docs_collector/source/map_tools.rst

 Tracks
 ------

 NextGIS Collector allows you to record tracks.
+For each point of the track, the following information is recorded: date, time, speed (km/h), height (m), course (bearing i.e. the horizontal direction of travel of this device in the range between 0 and 360 counting clockwise from the North), number of satellites and HDOP.

 The track control icon is on the top panel.

 .. figure:: _static/ngcol_track_icon.png
    :name: ngcol_track_icon